Filter Options

 How much does a 10-day trip cost in Botswana?

 “Botswana can be expensive.
 The starting point for a budget camping safari (where you might be expected to help out around camp with washing up, cooking and putting up tents) is US$100 to US$150 per person per day.
 This may or may not include park entry fees and will depend on how many (if any) flights you take.
 At the higher end of the price range, US$500 per person per day is the minimum you’ll pay for a luxury safari, but it could even cost double that.
-Apart from accommodation and the number of flights you take, the type of safari you choose is another variable that will affect the cost of your safari.
+Apart from accommodations and the number of flights you take, the type of safari you choose is another variable that will affect the cost of your safari.
 A private tour (where you enjoy a guide, driver and vehicle just for you) will be much more expensive than if you’re traveling on a group or self-drive safari.
 Also important is when you travel.
 High season runs from July to October, and these are the most expensive months.
 If you visit outside these months, the savings can be considerable.
 Remember, however, that some lodges in the Delta close outside the high-season months.”

 5